Saturday, October 15, 2011

 But onto the Islanders themselves.
 They never had the puck and it was kind of annoying to watch them play defense the entire time.
 Howie Rose offers a comforting and familiar entry to the game and I'm glad he's here to guide me.
 He's so unbelievable on the radio with the Mets.
 Nassau Colosseum is stuck in 1994.
 Besides looking and feeling exactly like a stadium stuck in 1994, it plays this song and Lenny Kravitz in between timeouts.
 I rest my case.

 So the game didn't end up too well.
-I even said "fuck" after the Panthers scored the same way I say fuck when the Mets let up a run - that counts for something, right?
+I even screamed after the Panthers scored the same way I scream when the Mets let up a run - that counts for something, right?
 Travis Hamonic got into a fight and that was awesome because my friend Nick said he felt a big year from him.
 Starting it off with a fight, for me Travis?
 Cant go wrong.
 Violence is so glorified and encouraged in the sport, it is so beautiful.
 Hockey has embraced and perfected the one thing other sports shy away from: When in competition, why deny our primal selves?

 I learned what a one timer is and I can imagine when it actually works, it's probably the most exciting thing ever.
 I also learned what off-sides is; simple enough.
 It's a good rule to prevent camping by the goalie...like spawn killing in Call of Duty or Halo.
 The pace of the game is nuts - players coming into and out of shifts is crazy - I imagine players screaming like army commanders; go go go go!